 Precision metrology, such as interferometric gravitational wave detection, relies heavily on control to suppress occuring noise sources, both technical and quantum.
 As an example, the interferometric gravitational wave detector GEO600 utilises more than 250, partially nested loops to be operational.
 On the controls side of our research we are working towards combining methods of modern control (such as Linear Quadratic Gaussian and Kalman filtering) with coherent control to obtain new, optimal interferometer topologies.
 In a more traditional approach we also devise new stabilisation techniques for optical resonators in high-precision metrology experiments.

 – Reducing the deleterious effect of radiation pressure noise (RPN) by means of destructive interference with an anti-noise process

 – Realisation of a “negative mass oscillator” by an ancilla cavity (consisting of a non-degenerate squeezer and a beam splitter) coupled to the optomechanical meter cavity

 - Enhanced-sensitivity phase measurements using non-classical light at high frequencies

 – Squeezing at every free spectral range (FSR) of the sub-threshold optical parametric oscillator (OPO)

-- Modern control techniques for a quantum optical MIMO system
+- (currently on hold) Modern control techniques for a quantum optical MIMO system

 – Systematic approach for optimality & robustness